Skip to content Skip to footer

 Each letter will be read with attention, considering your motivations and what you seek to find.

-If your request is accepted, you will receive a handwritten letter by post with your preliminary reservation, a personal private link to choose your dates, and the details to formalize your stay.
+You will receive a handwritten letter by post with your preliminary reservation, a personal private link to choose your dates, and the details to formalize your stay.

 4. Confirmation